-Tips: Do not use PPT’s notes view for your own speaker’s notes because it just doesn’t work well.
-Using the slides for your notes may prompt you to create overly-long decks and wordy slides.
+Tips: Do not use PPT’s notes view for your own speaker’s notes.
+Using the notes space may prompt you to create overly-long decks and wordy slides.
 Instead: Put your speaker’s notes in a Word document.
 (I often put notes and the program outline in the same document.)

 For an online meeting

-We have lots of online meetings so let me be more specific: When you need an agenda, a report, or some other document meant to guide or support discussion: Use Word.
+We have lots of online meetings so let me be more specific: When you need to create an agenda, report, or other document meant to guide or support discussion: Use Word.

 You can share Word the same way you do PowerPoint but it’s not always necessary for an effective meeting.
-Try sending the document in advance and just discussing it on the phone.
+Try sending the document in advance and just discussing it on the phone or video meeting.

-If you do not need an agenda, report or other document to discuss: Do not create any document, just talk things over on the phone.
+If you do not need an agenda, report or other document to discuss: Do not create any document, just talk things over.